guohuayan/WSR_maximization_for_RIS_system/README.md

 This repository contains the source codes of the Fig.4(b) in the paper ``Weighted Sum-Rate Maximization for Reconfigurable Intelligent Surface Aided Wireless Networks'' published in IEEE Transactions on Wireless Communications.

+In the paper, BSUM algorithm is adopted which achieves a KKT solution for the MU-WSR problem.
+In addition, imperfect CSI issue is addressed by stochastic optimization.

 ## Introduction of the codes

 ### Plot fig.4(b)